puppetlabs/puppetserver/documentation/install_from_packages.markdown

 canonical: "/puppetserver/latest/install_from_packages.html"
 ---

 Puppet Server is a required application that runs on the Java Virtual Machine (JVM).
-It performs the role of a central node that controls configuration information for one or more managed agent nodes.
+It controls the configuration information for one or more managed agent nodes.

 > Note: If you have any issues with the steps below, submit these to our [bug tracker](https://tickets.puppet.com/browse/SERVER).